cloud-gov/cg-workshop/02-slides-lab.md

                       CELL 1       CELL 2

                         |            |
-      APP A INSTANCE 1 -|            |- APP A INSTANCE 2
+      APP A INSTANCE 0 -|            |- APP A INSTANCE 1
-      APP B INSTANCE 2 -|            |- APP B INSTANCE 1
+      APP B INSTANCE 1 -|            |- APP B INSTANCE 0
 ```

 ---

 # Further exploration

+Once you've seen the app count visits per scaled instance:

-* Go to your app's URL + '/env": http://cglab....app.cloud.gov/env
+* Go to your app's URL + '/env": http://cglab....app.cloud.gov/env[^2]
-* Use `cf set-env` to add new variables
+* Can you use `cf set-env` to add new variables?
   * Hint: You'll need `cf restage` for your app to pick them up.
+* Try scaling the app to four, then back to two.
+Which instances are kept?
+* Can you scale to zero?

+[^2]: These environment variables are deliberately exposed by the app for demonstration purposes.
+You would never have this feature in any _real_ app.

 ---

-# I want to know what my CF app is doing
+# I want to know what my app is _doing_
-# So that I can debug it
+# So that I can _debug_ it

 ---

 #  6. I can investigate my apps to determine the cause of errors

 ---

 * Maintainance, logging and debugging
   * Restage to pick up new buildpacks: